 - 50 g raisins or cranberries or other dried fruits

 - Place 15 fairy cake cases on a board or plate.

-- Melt the dark chocolate in a bain marie (in a heatproof bowl over a pan of boiling water) or in the microwave.
+- Melt 200g dark chocolate in a bain marie* or in the microwave.

-- When it's almost melted add the maple syrup and butter and continue heating until combined.
+- When it's almost melted add 2 tablespoons maple syrup and 2 tablespoons butter or dairy free alternative and continue heating until combined.
 Try not to stir too much.

-- Remove from the heat and stir in the puffed rice, dried fruit and hemp hearts if using.
+- Carefully remove from the heat and stir in 75g puffed rice and 50g dried fruit.
 Mix until everything is coated with chocolate.

 - Spoon the mixture into the fairy cake cases, pressing down with the back of a teaspoon.

 - If you are making these into nests make a well in the centre and push the rice mixture to the sides.